-During this tour we could see the old quarter of el Carmen and also some interesting graffiti.
+During this street art tour in Valencia You will see the old quarter of el Carmen and also some interesting street art pieces – graffiti.

 We can start by the Serranos Gate that is one of the twelve that formed part of the ancient city wall (Christian Wall).

 The emblematic neighborhood owes its name to the church and Convent of el Carmen and as well to the adjacent square.

 The monumental complex of this old convent illustrates, from its chronological complexity and diversity of artistic styles, important stages in the history of architecture in the city of Valencia.

 In front of the Carmen Centre we will see “the tiny Haus of the Cats“.

 A little further on we will find the centenary Plaza del Árbol, we can also visit the famous Mossen Sorell Market, with a wide range of gourmet products.

 That is a portal of the 1400 that separated the Christian city of Morería from Valencia.

 Nearby we can also see the remains of the Arab wall, that have been a National Historic Monument since 1963 with a large 11th century tower.
 It is completely integrated into the building, and it is made of masonry.